Guatemalan nationality law: By naturalization

-Naturalization requires completion of an application of request filed with the departmental governor.
+Naturalization (known as 'naturalizacion concesiva') requires completion of an application of request filed with the departmental governor.
 The application must be supported with the requisite documents to establish eligibility and confirm Spanish language proficiency.
 Upon verification that documentation meets the legal requirements it must be approved by the Ministry of Foreign Affairs and the Public Ministry prior to presentation to the President of Guatemala.
 The president determines whether nationality is granted.